-The Balanced Scorecard is a management system (not only a measurement system) that enables organizations to clarify their vision and strategy and translate them into action.
-It provides feedback around both the internal business processes and external outcomes in order to continuously improve strategic performance and results.
+The Balanced Scorecard is a management system (not only a measurement system) that enables organizations to clarify their vision and strategy and translate these into action.
+It provides feedback around both the internal business processes and external outcomes in order to continuously improve strategic performance and results

 The Balanced Scorecard has four perspectives (see Figure):

 1. The Learning and Growth Perspective: employee training and corporate cultural attitudes related to both individual and corporate self-improvement.

 2. The Business Process Perspective: internal business processes.

 3. The Customer Perspective: customer focus and customer satisfaction.

 The Financial Perspective: financial and financial-related data, such as risk assessment and cost-benefit data

 A Balanced Scorecard should be enhanced with cause-and- effect relationships between measures: outcome measures (lag indicators of past performance) and performance drivers (lead indicators).
 A well-developed scorecard should contain a good mix of these two metrics.